metabase/metabase/docs/users-guide/expressions/case.md

 ### Python

 There are many ways to implement conditional logic using Python.
-We'll cover some common approaches that make sense to convert to `case` statements.
+We'll cover the approaches that make sense to convert into Metabase `case` expressions.

 Using the table from the [Labeling rows](#labeling-a-row-based-on-conditions-from-multiple-columns) example (and assuming it's in a dataframe called `df`):